apache/airflow/docs/howto/operator/kubernetes.rst

   from kubernetes.client import models as k8s

-With this API object, you can have programatic access to all Kubernetes API objects.
+With this API object, you can have access to all Kubernetes API objects in the form of python classes.
 Using this method will ensure correctness and type safety.
 While we have removed almost all Kubernetes convenience classes, we have kept the :class:`~airflow.kubernetes.secret.Secret` class to simplify the process of generating secret volumes/env variables.